timescale/docs/promscale/installation/debian-ubuntu.md

 </procedure>

 ## Install the Promscale connector
-The Promscale connector understands PromQL queries natively and fetches data from TimescaleDB to execute them, while SQL queries go directly to TimescaleDB.
+The Promscale connector consumes PromQL queries natively and fetches data from TimescaleDB to execute them, while SQL queries go directly to TimescaleDB.
 After you install TimescaleDB and Promscale extension, install Promscale connector.